TikhonJelvis/RL-book/book/chapter4/chapter4.md

 $$\bm{B}^{G(\bvpi)}(\bvpi) = \bbs(\bvpi)$$
 which is a succinct representation of the first stage of Policy Evaluation with an improved policy $G(\bvpi)$ (note how all three of Bellman Policy Operator, Bellman Optimality Operator and Greedy Policy Function come together in this equation).

-Much like how the Bellman Policy Operator $\bbpi$ was motivated by the MDP Bellman Policy Equation (equivalently, the MRP Bellman Equation), Bellman Optimality Operator $\bbs$ is motivated by the MDP Bellman Optimality Equation (expressed below):
+Much like how the Bellman Policy Operator $\bbpi$ was motivated by the MDP Bellman Policy Equation (equivalently, the MRP Bellman Equation), Bellman Optimality Operator $\bbs$ is motivated by the MDP Bellman Optimality Equation (re-stated below):

 $$\bvs(s) = \max_{a \in \mathcal{A}} \{ \mathcal{R}(s,a) + \gamma \sum_{s' \in \mathcal{N}} \mathcal{P}(s,a,s') \cdot \bvs(s') \} \text{ for all } s \in \mathcal{N}$$